allfoxwy/Threat/README.markdown

 # Threat

-A World of Warcraft Vanilla (v1.1.12) Addon to simplify Warrior tanking.
+Addon to simplify Warrior tanking for World of Warcraft Vanilla (v1.1.12).

 Providing warrior tank a single button solution to generate threat on a single target.